 • intrauterine infections that the baby suffered while still in the womb, most often caused by herpes viruses;

-• infection of the brain immediately after birth;
+• brain infection immediately after birth;

 Forms and their characteristics